DeAnne Smith: Media appearances

-Smith was rated amongst Montreal's Top 10 Comedians over five years in the 2010s, ranking #3 in 2010–2012, and #4 from 2007–2009. as reported in The Montreal Mirror, which also named them a Noisemaker in 2009.
+Smith was rated amongst Montreal's Top 10 Comedians over five years in the 2010s, ranking #3 in 2010–2012, and #4 from 2007 to 2009. as reported in The Montreal Mirror, which also named them a Noisemaker in 2009.
 Smith regularly appears on television and radio in Canada and Australia.
 Their radio appearances, include Australia's ABC, Triple J, and Canada's CBC Radio One, where they have appeared as a regular on Definitely Not the Opera, and The Debaters.
 In 2012 they appeared on British TV for the first time, on Morgan Spurlock's Sky Atlantic programme New Britannia.